doublec/shen-wasp/README.md

 [shen.zip](https://bluishcoder.co.nz/shen/shen.zip).
 The zip file contains a Windows 64-bit binary, `shen.exe`.
 It should run on any modern 64-bit Windows system.

+## FFI

+Wasp Lisp functions can be called from Shen.
+They live under the `wasp` namespace (requiring a `wasp.` prefix).
+For example, to spawn a Wasp thread to print something after five seconds:

+    (wasp.spawn (freeze (do (wasp.pause 5000) (print "Hello World\n"))))

+The Wasp function `spawn` takes a lambda that has no arguments.
+I couldn't find a way to create such a thing from Shen, but "freeze" is implemented to wrap its expression in a no argument lambda so that worked for this case.
+Note that Wasp threads are cooperative, not preemptive, and are green threads, not system threads.

 ## Building

 First step, build the fork of Wasp Lisp needed to run: